JorgePinilla/Sudoku-Solver/README.md

 # Sudoku_Solver

-This app solves a given sudoku with a minimum of 17 clues (or numbers).
+This app solves a given sudoku that has a minimum of 17 clues (or numbers).